bornfight/README/knowledge-base/internal-blog.md

 something.

 And when someone asks a question you know is on the blog, you can just send them the link!

-You can find the [hall of fame here ](https://deghq.com/wordpress/devedu/all-time-bloggers/)🔒.

-There are also some [topic up for grabs](https://deghq.com/wordpress/devedu/topics-up-for-grabs/)🔒 that team mates want to read about, but don't exist yet.

 The rule is, when you take a topic from "up for grabs" and write about it, just put 2 new ones into the list, something YOU would want to read about.
 That way, we always have a place with ideas on topics.